sharp30/Stealer-Unicorns/README.md

   * Screenshots
   * Connected User and groups.

-Every a minute the program writes all data into a txt file (placed in a hidden directory).
+after every minute   the program writes all the data into a txt file (placed in a hidden directory).

 ## Processes Closing ##
 The virus will close 5 running process: